Harry Manning: Postwar and the Blue Riband

 The return trip would be made in 3 days, 12 hours, and 12 minutes.
 Manning had to slow the ship through fog and heavy traffic patterns yet still averaged 34.51 knots.
-On July 18 he participated in the second ticker tape parade of this career when he and his crew were honored for setting the new speed record crossing the Atlantic.
+On July 18 he participated in the second ticker tape parade of his career when he and his crew were honored for setting the new speed record crossing the Atlantic.

 Manning's time as master of the United States was to be short lived as he was removed after the second round trip.
 Officially he said that he was tired from the little sleep he had on the maiden crossings.
 However, tensions had long been brewing among the unions, the ship's designer, and the United States Lines management.
 He was a vocal critic of maritime labor unions and refused to join the Masters, Mates, & Pilots organization.
 He clashed with designer William Francis Gibbs regarding the operation of the ship.
 Improvements in ship to shore communications had allowed shore side management to monitor the day-to-day operation of the ship.
 Management was furious over Manning appearing to be racing against Cunard's Queen Elizabeth.
 Manning would make only a few relief trips after that.
 He was brought back for the official presentation of the Blue Riband Hales Trophy on November 12, 1952.
 He made his last trip in March 1953.
 He was retained as a consultant to the US Lines and retired as commodore for the United States Lines and as a Vice Admiral in the US Navy Reserve.